chanzuckerberg/cryoet-data-portal-backend/ingestion_tools/docs/dataset_config_validate.md

 `--output-dir`: Sets the directory where all validation errors will be saved.
 The default is `./dataset_config_validate_errors`, and the directory will be recreated at each script run, removing previous contents.

+`--network-validation`: Enables network validation, which checks for the existence of all referenced files in the dataset configuration files by sending HTTPS requests to relevant APIs.
+This option is disabled by default and increases the runtime of the script considerably.

 `--verbose`: Enables verbose output, showing all validation errors for each dataset configuration file.